List of British infantry brigades of the Second World War (101–308 and named): Background

 The TA was intended to be the primary method of expanding the number of formations available to the British Army.
 However, during the inter-war period, the British government reduced the funding and size of the TA.
 By 1936, they had concluded the TA could not be modernised or equipped for a European war over the following three-year period, and therefore delayed further funding.
-Following the German occupation of the remnants of the Czechoslovak state in March 1939, the TA was ordered to be doubled size.
+Following the German occupation of the remnants of the Czechoslovak state in March 1939, the TA was ordered to be doubled in size.
 At the beginning of 1939, the TA had 35 infantry brigades.
 The existing formations, termed the first-line, were ordered to create a second formation using a cadres of trained personnel.
 The new formations were termed the second-line, and the process was termed "duplicating".
 (Note: All TA recruits were required to take the general service obligation: if the British Government decided, territorial soldiers could be deployed overseas for combat.
 (This avoided the complications of the First World War-era Territorial Force, whose members were not required to leave Britain unless they volunteered for overseas service.)
 The plan was for the first-line formations to recruit over their establishments (aided by improvements in conditions of service) and then form a new brigade from cadres around which the new formation could be expanded.)
 By the outbreak of the war, some of these second-line brigades had been formed while others were still being created.
 By the end of 1939, the TA had increased to 32 first-line and 32 second-line infantry brigades.

 During the 1939–1940 period, each brigade of the British Expeditionary Force was assigned a company of nine French 25 mm Hotchkiss anti-tank guns.
 After the Battle of France and the evacuation from Dunkirk, additional brigade anti-tank companies were formed and equipped with the Ordnance QF 2-pounder (40 mm) anti-tank gun.
 Over the course of the following year, these companies were disbanded.
 The British Army implemented lessons learnt from the battle of France.
 This included brigades, in the UK, being reorganised into brigade groups, which involved attaching artillery, anti-aircraft guns, anti-tank guns, machine guns, and engineers to them.
 This change was then implemented in brigades overseas.
 Brigades organised in this fashion within a division, compromised the division's ability to centralise and concentrate artillery fire to support the infantry brigades.
 After training exercises in the UK showed the weakness of these formations, those based within the UK were reorganised as regular brigades and the additional units reassigned back to being divisional assets.
 Those organised as brigade groups and that fought in the Western Desert Campaign, were maintained as such through most of 1942.
 These groups, due to a lack of firepower and not being concentrated with other formations, were engaged in several one-sided affairs against Axis divisional size forces and defeated.